METALS-London nickel jumps as China returns after break

-* Copper rose 0.3 percent to $4,790 a tonne by 0111 GMT, following from a small gain in the previous session.
+China's central bank governor stepped up rhetoric against rapid rises in home prices and continued credit growth, signalling further action on top of recent fresh curbs across a number of cities to cool their overheated real estate markets.

+China's services sector created jobs at the fastest pace in seven months in September as new business picked up, even though the overall rate of growth was little changed from August, a private survey showed.

-* Shanghai Futures Exchange nickel fell by 0.7 percent.
-ShFE copper fell by 0.5 percent.
+In other metals, Shanghai Futures Exchange nickel and ShFE copper fell by 0.3 percent, Shfe lead rallied 2.8 percent as momentum based buying returned, and ShFE aluminium jumped 2 percent.

+Rallying lead prices are unlikely to be sustained, with the run higher fuelled by a temporary smelter outage and one player keeping a tight grip on inventories rather than long-term shortages of physical metal, sources said.

-* U.S. employment growth eased for the third straight month in September and the jobless rate rose, but the slowdown was not expected to prevent the Federal Reserve from raising interest rates later this year.
+In wider news, U.S. employment growth eased for a third straight month in September and the jobless rate rose, but the slowdown was not expected to prevent the Federal Reserve from raising interest rates later this year.

-* Japan's core machinery orders were expected to fall for the first time in three months in August, a Reuters poll found, suggesting a strong yen and weak domestic and external demand may have kept companies cautious towards investment.

-* The German economy will grow slightly faster than expected this year due to state spending on migrants and soaring private consumption, the Economy Minister said on Friday, and he called for more public investment in schools and roads.
+A stronger dollar is expected to increase headwinds for base metals towards year end, because it makes U.S. dollar denominated commodities more expensive for buyers holding other currencies.

 PRICES